Atlanta Alimony Attorneys

-At Kitchens New Cleghorn, LLC, our divorce lawyers will work with you to determine your expenses, income limits and more, and help figure out what support you might be entitled to, or what support you might be asked to contribute to your former spouse.
+At Kitchens New Cleghorn, LLC, our divorce lawyers in Buckhead, Atlanta will work with you to determine your expenses, income limits and more, and help figure out what support you might be entitled to, or what support you might be asked to contribute to your former spouse.
 It is our job to represent your needs to the court to help ensure that you are not left in a financial bind.

-Understanding Types of Alimony Payments in Georgia
+Types of Alimony Payments in Georgia

 Contrary to popular belief, alimony isn’t always recurrent nor is it always permanent.
 There are a variety of potential types of alimony, including: